sje30/schol2018/innovations.md

-One perhaps unintended consequence of these policies has been that most traditional journals have established a "hybrid" model of publishing, with APCs that often exceed those in pure OA journals.
+One perhaps unintended consequence of these policies has been that most traditional journals have established a "hybrid" model of publishing, with APCs that on average exceed those in pure OA journals (cite https://doi.org/10.1002/asi.23742 or a reference within).
 This hybrid model of publishing has shown little signs to date of disappearing, as e.g. funds from Wellcome Trust have supported high APCs.
 The success of OA publishing however has meant that